-Changes to the underlying funds in Pathway 2 were made in 2022, following reviews from an external party and then discussed with the Investment Committee.
-The Pathway 3 design (for customers who plan to start taking their money as a long-term income over the next 5 years) intends to deliver returns in line with CPI + 1.5%, with a risk target of less than 50% of equity volatility, both over a rolling five year period.

-The Pathway 4 design (for customers who plan to take all of their money out within the next 5 years) anticipates the customers need for a low risk approach and looks to deliver returns in line with the Bank of England cash rate over a rolling 3 year period.
+- The Pathway 3 design (for customers who plan to start taking their money as a long-term income over the next 5 years) intends to deliver returns in line with CPI + 1.5%pa, with a risk target of less than 50% of equity volatility, both over a rolling five year period. - The Pathway 4 design (for customers who plan to take all of their money out within the next 5 years) anticipates the customers need for a low risk approach and looks to deliver returns in line with the Bank of England cash rate over a rolling 3 year period.

-The return and risk objectives for each Pathway were clearly stated.
 Embark undertake a review of the expected outcomes compared to the return objective on a quarterly basis to ensure the strategy remains in line with the expectations.
-An annual review of Investment Pathways solutions is carried out with the last reviews being in May 2022 and April 2023 (signed-off July 2023).
+An annual review of Investment Pathways solutions is carried out.